brianspiering/quotes_from_others/README.md

 3. You can accept your weaknesses and find ways around them.
 4. Or, you can change what you are going after. "
 — Ray Dalio

+"Any drill that 75% of the people cannot catch on to right away has to be eliminated, no matter how good it is."
+— Steve Baccari

 "The skill of writing is to create a context in which other people can think."
 — Edwin Schlossberg